ruuvi/ruuvitag_fw/ruuvi_examples/iota_uart/README.md

    - Added as a submodule
    - run git submodule update --init --recursive at top level
  * MAM
-   - Compiled library added, four sources please see (github)[https://github.com/iotaledger/MAM].
+   - Compiled library added, for sources please see (github)[https://github.com/iotaledger/MAM].

 Set up the toolchain as instructed in top level readme of this repository Run "make" in pca10056/s132/armgcc